 But the biggest problem with Frankie is that the story lacks vigour and flare.
 The dialogues feel forced and laborious.
 Even the film climax – when Frankie opens up about her terminal condition – left me feeling cold.
 I doubt anyone in the audience shed any tears.
 Sachs makes quiet and observational films, always keeping a safe distance from his characters.
 He has often been compared to Eric Rohmer.
 This time he got the distance wrong, instead alienating viewers.
 He was probably so preoccupied with boasting his A-list cast and pleasing his Portuguese sponsors that he allowed his firm directorial grip to slip away.
 Ultimately, I don’t know what Frankie is all about.
 It’s one of these films that wants to communicate a lot and ends up with very little to say.

-Frankie is showing in competition at the 72nd Cannes International Film Festival.
+Frankie showed in competition at the 72nd Cannes International Film Festival, when this piece was originally written.
 A very poor choice for the Festival’s main selection.
+It’s out in cinemas on Friday, May 28th.